 Hospital Buggy Service: (minimum time commitment four hours per week) Transporting patients within the Royal Berkshire Hospital in golf type buggies.
 They operate on level 2 of the hospital but the drivers will take you to the nearest lift/stairs should you need to access a ward or department on another floor.
 The main pick-up is main reception on level 2.
 Drivers need to have a valid UK driving licence.

 Hospital Radio: (minimum commitment two hours per week) Supporting the radio service for the hospital including visiting wards to get requests then delivering live shows in the evenings and at weekends.
-There is more information about the Radio here.
-You can apply directly with them by contacting their chairman.
+There is more information on the Hospital Radio Reading page.

 In-Patient Survey Team: (minimum time commitment two hours per week).
 Carrying out ongoing surveys with patients and carers on behalf of the Trust to find out about their experiences.
 This role would suit those who want to engage more closely with patients but also see different wards around the Hospital.

 Medical Museum: Supporting the museum for the benefit of the public.
 The museum is open on the first and third Sunday every month.
 Volunteering is on a rota basis.
-You can find out more information about the Museum here.
+There's more information on the Berkshire Medical Heritage Centre Facebook page